Importing/removing Butler Bot commands for legacy accounts

 2. Go to the command that you'd like to import, and then click the Import command icon.

-To cancel your legacy Butler Bot subscription and move over to the in-built version of Butler, open the Butler directory then click 'Account'.
+To cancel your legacy Butler Bot subscription and move over to the in-built version of Automation, open the Butler directory then click 'Account'.
 From there, you should be able to able to cancel the legacy subscription.

 Was this helpful?